VisLab/EEG-HDF5-Tools/c/hdf5struct.md

 #hdf5_struct
-`hdf5_struct` allows easier access to HDF5 files using C. It provides functions to create variables that represent the file, access datasets or groups in a file
+`hdf5_struct` allows easier access to HDF5 files using C. It provides functions to create variables that represent the file and access datasets or groups in a file

 ##Dependencies
 * [HDF5](http://www.hdfgroup.org/HDF5/)